 All Faculty, Staff

 Jonathan Wai is Assistant Professor and the Endowed Chair in Education Policy in the Department of Education Reform at the University of Arkansas and also holds a joint (courtesy) appointment in the Department of Psychology.
 Broadly, he studies education policy through the lens of psychology.
 His research examines how individual and contextual factors collectively impact the development of educational and occupational expertise across a variety of domains.

 Wai’s program of research has contributed to several areas: (a) improving STEM education and achievement, (b) narrowing of achievement gaps for talented but disadvantaged students, (c) the role of spatial talent for vocational and STEM fields, (d) the rise in abilities and their link to creativity and innovation, (e) the development of prodigies, (f) better understanding the abilities and educational backgrounds of leaders, (g) the value of a higher educational degree, and (h) the distribution of educational inequality.
 For these and other contributions he has received multiple international Mensa Awards for Research Excellence and his work has been funded by the American Psychological Foundation and the Walton Family Foundation.

 His research articles have appeared in a variety of academic journals, including Journal of Educational Psychology, Policy Insights from the Behavioral and Brain Sciences, Current Directions in Psychological Science, British Journal of Educational Psychology, Intelligence, Gifted Child Quarterly, Journal of School Choice, Journal of Experimental Psychology: Applied, and Perspectives on Psychological Science.
-He serves on the editorial boards of Intelligence, Journal of Expertise, Journal for the Education of the Gifted, and Gifted Child Quarterly.
+He serves as "member at large" for the AERA Research on Giftedness, Creativity, and Talent Development group, on the Board of Directors of the International Society for Intelligence Research, and on the editorial boards of Intelligence, Journal of Expertise, Journal for the Education of the Gifted, and Gifted Child Quarterly.

 Wai has been a research scientist at Duke University, a research fellow at Geisinger Health System, and a visiting scholar at Case Western Reserve University.
 He received his B.A. in psychology and mathematics from Claremont McKenna College, an M.A. in cognitive psychology and evaluation from Claremont Graduate University, and an M.S. and Ph.D. in quantitative methods for psychology from Vanderbilt University.